Who is your Ideal Customer?

 Your quote sums up your persona in one bite-size example.
 Consult your sales team and revisit sales emails to figure out what statement best reflects your persona.

-The tools that will help you design your ideal customer persona are listed below:
+The tools that will help you design your ideal customer profile are listed below:

 - Bootstrapped Customer Persona Template (Content Harmony)